 We give the Netflix show a reality check....

-The nation has become hooked by the new Netflix series ‘The Crown’!
+The nation was hooked by the new Netflix series ‘The Crown’!

-As the affairs, arguments and near-death experiences of the Royals are played out we have to ask… how truthful is the drama?
+As the affairs, arguments and near-death experiences of the Royals played out though, we had to ask… how truthful is the drama?

-We have found the 5 biggest storyline fibs to set the record straight.
+We take a look at five of the biggest storyline fibs from Series 1 to set the record straight…

 FIB 1 – THE AFFAIR

 In the series the Queen and Lord Porchester have feelings for each other.
 In fact, he’s the man many people want the Queen to marry.
 The show also hints that she would have been much happier with him, rather than Prince Philip.
 But is it true?